Introduction to Python

 modulo1.py __pycache__

-file has been created.
-We can now use it
+has been created.
+We can now use it.

-To use an external module you must use the word import
+To use an external module, you have to use the import

-.
-To use the functions of the module you must put first the name of the module, a .
+keyword.
+To use the functions of the module, you have to put first the name of the module, a .

-and then the name of the function that you want to use
+and then the name of the function you want to use.

 import introduccion_python.modulo1introduccion_python.modulo1.funcion_del_modulo('MaximoFN')